douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 Selecting the appropriate programming paradigm for a project depends on several factors:

-1.  **Nature of the Project**: The type of application --- whether it\'s a web application, a real-time system, a data analysis tool, etc. --- can influence the choice.
+1.  **Nature of the Project**: The type of application --- whether it's a web application, a real-time system, a data analysis tool, etc. --- can influence the choice.
 For instance, event-driven paradigms are suitable for GUI applications, while functional programming is ideal for tasks requiring heavy data manipulation.

 2.  **Team Expertise**: The familiarity and experience of the development team with a particular paradigm should be considered.
 Introducing a completely new paradigm can have a steep learning curve.